 The Department of Natural and Cultural Resources awards grants to individuals and organizations to foster historical, cultural, recreational, and environmental pursuits.

-Check with your local arts council for regional artist opportunities and grants.
+Check with your local arts agencies for regional artist opportunities and grants.

 • ARTS North Carolina